-If you are trying to get pregnant and you miss a period, you are naturally excited that you might be pregnant.
-Although there is no way to know until you take a pregnancy test, there are several symptoms that are suggestive.
-These include breast tenderness as well as nausea and bloating.
-Since these can also be premenstrual signs, however, they are not definitive signs of pregnancy.
+If you are trying to get pregnant and you miss a period, you are naturally excited, yet there is no way to know for sure until you take a pregnancy test.
+However, there are several symptoms that are suggestive of pregnancy, including breast tenderness, nausea and bloating.
+Keep in mind, these can also be premenstrual signs.

-What does it mean if I have a missed period and a negative pregnancy test?
+What does it mean if I have a missed period and have a negative pregnancy test?

 It is possible that you have simply tested too soon.
-Home pregnancy tests can detect the presence of HCG (the pregnancy hormone) once it has reached a certain level.
-Therefore, it is possible to be pregnant, but have a negative test result because you took the test before your HCG level was high enough.
+Home pregnancy tests can detect the presence of hCG (the pregnancy hormone) once it has reached a certain level.
+Therefore, it is possible to be pregnant, but have a negative test result because you took the test before your hCG level was high enough.
 Although some tests claim that they can turn positive several days before you miss your period, they are not always accurate.
 If the test is positive, you can believe it, but if the test is negative, it may simply be too soon.
-Since the level of HCG should double approximately every 48 hours, you can retest again in 2 or more days.
+Since the level of hCG should double approximately every 48 hours, you can retest again in two or more days.

-It is possible that you have had an extremely early miscarriage, sometimes known as a chemical pregnancy.
+It is possible that you may have had an extremely early miscarriage, sometimes known as a chemical pregnancy.
 A chemical pregnancy means that you got pregnant, but the pregnancy may have stopped growing even before you miss your period.
-You might experience this as a particularly heavy period, or a period that is a few days late.
-It is possible to have a positive pregnancy test if you have a chemical pregnancy, but it is equally possible that the HCG level was never high enough to register on the test.
+Some experience this as a particularly heavy period, or a period that is a few days late.
+It is possible to have a positive pregnancy test if you have a chemical pregnancy, but it is equally possible that the hCG level was never high enough to register on the test.